 1833: According to Harringer's book "Longrifles of Pennsylvania", Isaac Mills was enumerated in the Roseville area (between Brookville and Corsica) with a house on a 128 acre property.

-1834: According to the memorial of Isaac Mills' son Levi Charles Mills on findagrave.com, Levi was born in 1834 in Brookville.
+1834: According to the death certificate of Isaac Mills' son Levi Charles Mills, Levi was born on July 17, 1834 in Brookville.
 Levi C. Mills is buried in the Greenwood Cemetery in Cass County, Iowa where his tombstone indicates he was born July 17, 1834 and died March 14, 1911.

 1835: The following excerpt is from from Volume I of W. J. McKnight's 1917 book "Jefferson County Pennsylvania Her Pioneers and People 1800--1915" :

 1836: Isaac Mills descendant Twila Cowan reports that Isaac Mills died on May 23, 1836 as the result of a fall that happened while he was building a barn.
 This agrees with the year of death that is given in Harringer's book "Longrifles of Pennsylvania".
 Issac Mills is buried in the Roseville Bethel Cemetery (41.17527334, -79.13174415) in Roseville, Jefferson County, Pennsylvania.
 The broken and heavily weathered tombstone gives his middle initial as "D".

 1837: According to Harringer's book "Longrifles of Pennsylvania", Isaac Mills was listed in the 1837 township records as being deceased.

 1837: The following excerpt from Volume I of W. J. McKnight's 1917 book "Jefferson County Pennsylvania Her Pioneers and People 1800--1915" shows that Isaac's widow ran the tavern for at least a little while after Isaac's death: